-Ming-Yow Hung, Assistant Professor has studied coronary artery spasm and aortic stenosis for 10 years, during which he has authored more than 30 peer-reviewed reports.
+Ming-Yow Hung is an Assistant Professor, and he has studied coronary artery spasm and aortic stenosis for 10 years, during which he authored more than 30 peerreviewed reports.
 He has served on the editorial board for the Journal of the Taiwan Society of Echocardiography, and Enliven: Clinical Cardiology and Research.
-He is a Fellow of the American College of Cardiology and the American Heart Association, and has served on several review committees for Acta Cardiologica, Scientific World Journal, JACC: Cardiovascular Interventions, and Enliven: Clinical Cardiology and Research.
+He is a Fellow of the American College of Cardiology and the American Heart Association, and has served on several review committees for ActaCardiologica, Scientific World Journal, JACC: Cardiovascular Interventions, and Enliven: Clinical Cardiology and Research.